-Understanding the best fishing times is one of the keys to angling success, like knowing how to choose fishing bait and tackle.
-It’s so easy to miss the action if you don’t know a few basic rules around identifying peak feeding times and days to hit the water, so timing should be a key consideration when you start to plan a fishing trip.
+Knowing how to choose the best times to go fishing is one of the keys to angling success, like knowing how to choose fishing bait and tackle.
+It’s easy to miss the action if you don’t know a few basic rules around identifying peak feeding times and days to hit the water, so timing should be a key consideration when you start to plan a fishing trip.

 We’ve all had those slow fishing days when nothing seems to be interested.
 It’s boring and disheartening, especially if you’re just starting out in the sport.
 But replacing those dull sessions with red-letter-days can be easy if you take a bit of time to work out the best days, times and seasons to go fishing.